 - Architecture and construction: Soft bounce — 1.39%, hard bounce — 0.91%.

 - Business and finance: Soft bounce — 0.63%, hard bounce — 0.46%.

 - Computers and electronics: Soft bounce — 0.92%, hard bounce — 0.54%.

 - Creative services/agency: Soft bounce — 1.02%, hard bounce — 0.70%.

 From these statistics, it’s easy to notice that neither the hard nor the soft bounces reach 2%.
 All figures that exceed this benchmark warrant investigations and the implementation of appropriate remedies.

-When most of the sent emails do not get to the intended recipient’s inbox, the marketer’s reputation is affected, and the campaign goal is not achieved.
+When most of your emails do not get to the intended recipient’s inbox, the marketer’s reputation is affected, and the campaign goal is not achieved.
 However, there are a couple of things one can do to reduce bounces.

 1. Establish permission-based email marketing